intuitart/oxford-markdown/README.md

 The difference between the two filters, in a nutshell, is that the first will parse all classic editor content, while the second will parse all classic editor content where the first character found is a `#` character.

 When using the controlled filter, and the first character in your content is not a `#` for a heading, add a single `#` all by itself on it's own line.
-Like this,
+Like this:
 ```
 #
 Let's introduce this page with a paragraph before we have our first heading.